Cultural Arts Commission Background

 Grantee Responsibilities

-The [xxxx] of the Richardson Cultural Arts Commission will appoint a member of the Commission to serve as a liaison to the Grantee.
+• The Richardson Cultural Arts Commission will appoint a member of the Commission to serve as a liaison to the Grantee.

-The Cultural Arts Commission reserves the right to make periodic checks on grant projects and grant finances during the period covering the actual project as part of the evaluation process.
+• The Cultural Arts Commission reserves the right to make periodic checks on grant projects and grant finances during the period covering the actual project as a part of the evaluation process.

-Grantee will be expected to attend Cultural Arts Commission workshops, including Fall and Spring sessions.
-Workshop participation is considered part of ongoing engagement with the Commission and may be taken into account in future funding considerations.
+• Grantee will be expected to attend all Richardson Cultural Arts Commission workshops, including Fall and Spring sessions.
+Workshop participation is considered part of the ongoing engagement with the Commission and may be taken into account for future funding considerations.

-Grantees may use the City of Richardson Logo in lieu of the credit line.
+• Grantees may use the City of Richardson logo in lieu of the credit line.
 The City of Richardson will provide approved logo assets after grant award.
-Grantees may use the City of Richardson logo in lieu of the required credit line only with prior written approval from the City’s Communications Department.
-Approved logo assets will be provided to grantees following grant award
+Grantees may use the City of Richardson logo in lieu of the required credit line only with prior written approval from the City’s Communication department.
+Approved logo assets will be provided to grantees following grant award.

-Grantees are encouraged to create an account and submit their performances and events to the Arts in Richardson website: https://www.artsinrichardson.com.
-Submissions are reviewed weekly by the City's Communication team and published upon approval.
+• Grantees are encouraged to create an account and submit their performances and events to the Arts in Richardson website, https://www.artsinrichardson.com.
+Submissions are reviewed weekly.
+If approved, they are published that day.

 Application Procedures

-Grant applications are considered on an annual basis.
-Applications will be made available online beginning June 1, 2026.
-The deadline to submit applications is Thursday, July 31, 2026, at 5:00 p.m.
+• Grant applications are considered on an annual basis.
+Applications will be made available online June 1, 2026.
+The deadline for submitting applications through the online portal is Thursday, July 30, 2026 at 5:00 p.m.
 Late applications will not be accepted.

-Prior to June 30, 2026, applicants may submit a preliminary application packet for staff review for completeness and accuracy.
-Applicants should clearly mark submissions as “preliminary application packet.”
-After staff review, applicants may refine and submit a final application by the deadline.
+• Prior to July 23, 2026, applicants may submit to city staff a preliminary application packet for city staff to preview for completeness and accuracy.
+Please indicate that this is a “preliminary application packet” when it is submitted.
+After the staff preview, applicants may refine their preliminary application packet and submit a final application packet.
+All final application packets are due by the stated application deadline.

 Review Process